Daniel Richardson

 I'm running to help save lives in London

-Hello, I’m Dan, an Emergency Department doctor in South London.
+Hello, I’m Dan, I'm a doctor working in an Emergency Department in South London.

 Through my work, I see first-hand the incredible impact of London’s Air Ambulance.
 They respond across the city by air and road to treat and transport London’s most seriously injured patients.
 Their interventions save lives, giving people the best chance of survival and recovery after trauma.